 Flagella: The Cellular Whips

 While flagella are commonly associated with sperm cells, they are also found in other types of cells, including certain bacteria and protozoa.
-In bacteria, flagella have a different structure than eukaryotic flagella, being composed of a protein called flagellin and driven by a rotary motor.
+But in bacteria, flagella have a different structure than eukaryotic flagella, being composed of a protein called flagellin and driven by a rotary motor.
 In protozoa, flagella are used for locomotion and feeding.

 Structural Variations